 Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.

 Tohn plays Sasha’s wife Esther, who is vehemently against Joanne joining the family, though offscreen, she and Bell go back decades.
 “Jackie was pretty much the first friend I had in Los Angeles 20 years ago,” reveals Bell.
 “I read this script and thought, Oh my gosh, this is a perfect part for my literal real-life best friend: playing my nemesis.”

-Bringing Foster’s singular characters to life, the ensemble’s comedic connections explode onscreen, and their mutual admiration is palpable.
+As the ensemble brings Foster’s singular characters to life, their comedic connections explode onscreen and their mutual admiration is palpable.
 In Brody’s words: “It’s not a coincidence that it was one of the most joyful shoots I’ve had.”

+Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.